xzn/ntr-hr/README.md

 ## Known issues

 - Crash/failed to initialize when starting NTR, or when starting remote play.
-- Some apps are not compatible with streaming.
+- Some games are not compatible with streaming.
+- [UWPStreamer](https://github.com/toolboc/UWPStreamer) flickers and crashes sometimes.

 The issues were present in 3.6 also and I don't really know how to fix them..